xigt/lgid/README.md

-article-frequent-mention-threshold | min. mentions in document to be "frequent" mention-capitalization             | case-normalization for language mentions short-name-size             | a language name shorter than or equal to this length is flagged, as very short names are often false positive mentions
+article-frequent-mention-threshold | min. mentions in document to be "frequent" mention-capitalization             | case-normalization for language mentions short-name-size             | a language name shorter than or equal to this length is flagged, as very short names are often false positive mentions single-longest-mention             | return all mentions in a given span or only the single longest one

 The `[features]` section has boolean flags for turning on/off specific